 For more information, visit the Morris County Clerk’s website.

 Morris County Distinguished Military Service Medal

-The Morris County Board of Freeholders wishes to commemorate all veterans who served honorably in the United States Military by presenting the Distinguished Service Medal to eligible Morris County Residents.
+The Morris County Board of County Commissioners wishes to commemorate all veterans who served honorably in the United States Military by presenting the Distinguished Service Medal to eligible Morris County Residents.